-Being Close To Nature
+Being Close to Nature

 A Science Lesson

 Once a child is comfortable around bees, there is a tremendous opportunity for you to play the role of the best science teacher they will ever know!
-As you carry out an inspection, you will assess and interpret the clues that bees present to us.
+As you carry out an inspection, you assess and interpret the clues that bees present to us.

-The production of honey is another lesson all wrapped up for delivery!
+The production of honey is itself another lesson all wrapped up for delivery!
 Again, the viewing of nectar in the hive and capped honey helps a child understand the real relationship between the incoming bees bringing nectar back to the hive and the "production line" needed to store honey.

-Even the use of frames in the hive - holding brood, pollen, nectar and capped honey - is fascinating to a child and shows them how organization can drive a community of tens of thousands of committed members.
+The use of frames in the hive - holding brood, pollen, nectar and capped honey - is fascinating to a child and shows them how organization can drive a community of tens of thousands of committed members.